 Another combined Allied intelligence organisation, Special Operations Australia (SOA), which had the British codename Force 137, operated out of Australia against Japanese targets in Singapore, the other islands of the Dutch East Indies, and Borneo.
 Force 137 included the 'Z' Special Unit, which carried out the successful 'Jaywick' attack on Japanese ships in Singapore harbour.

 Up to the middle of 1944, Force 136’s operations were hampered by the great distances involved: the flight from Ceylon to Malaya and back was 2,800 miles (4500 km).
 Such distances also made it difficult to use small craft for the clandestine delivery of supplies and/or personnel by sea, although such craft were used to supply the MPAJA in Perak late in the war.
-The Royal Navy made few submarines available to Force 136, however, and late in the war converted B-24 Liberator aircraft were made available to parachute agents and stores.
+The Royal Navy made few submarines available to Force 136, however, and late in the war converted B-24 Liberator four-engined aircraft were made available to parachute agents and stores.
 In Burma, where the distances involved were not so great, C-47 transport aircraft could be used.
-Westland Lysander liaison aircraft could also be used over shorter distances.
+Westland Lysander single-engined liaison aircraft could also be used over shorter distances.